 On July 14th, 2022 U.S senator of West Virginia, Joe Manchin made it clear that he is not ready to support a package with climate and environmental justice investments, as the U.S senate was called to negotiate on a bill that included ambitious climate change legislation.
 The plan set an objective of 300bn dollars in tax incentives to transition to clean energy.
-It could be a major leap toward the fulfilment of the United states’ pledge to cut its emissions in half by 2050.
+It could be a major leap toward the fulfillment of the United states’ pledge to cut its emissions in half by 2050.

 It is all the most shocking that in this era, Mr Manchin and the likes continue denying the climate emergency and blocking any efforts to address it, despite knowing that the consequences for everyone are terrible.